 Started it in: 2014

-Time to complete: Too long, took me about 18 months but if I’m remembering rightly, the course notes said it’s possible to complete in around six months.
+Time to complete: Too long.
+Took me about 18 months.
+But if I remember rightly, the course notes said it’s possible to complete in around 6 months.

 Course qualification: Level 4 Diploma (read more here).